Azure/azure-sdk/docs/cpp/implementation.md

 // Contents of a given header
 {% endhighlight %}

-{% include requirement/MUST id="cpp-style-whole-sdk-header" %} have a header file that includes an entire SDK.
-For example, `azure_storage.h` or `<azure/storage.h>`.
+{% include requirement/MAY id="cpp-style-whole-sdk-header" %} have a header file that includes an entire client library.
+For example, `<azure/speech.hpp>`.

-> TODO: should directory structure mimic the namespace structure with directories or all in one directory with underscores?

 {% include requirement/SHOULD id="cpp-style-sub-sdk-header" %} have headers for smaller components that make sense to be used together.
-For example, `<azure_storage_blobs.h>` or `<azure/storage/blobs.h>`.
+For example, `<azure/speech/translation.hpp>`.

 {% include requirement/MUSTNOT id="cpp-style-change-headers" %} substantially change the names exposed by the header in response to macros or other controls.
 For example, `NOMINMAX` or `WIN32_LEAN_AND_MEAN` from `<Windows.h>`.